Jon-Audi/Jaxi-Taxi/README.md

 [Python] Child process exited with code 0
 ```

-This confirms that the entire flow is working.
-The next step is to replace the `print` statements in `control_leds.py` with your actual GPIO logic!
+This confirms that the entire system is working!

+### Next Step: Real Hardware (Optional)

+To control actual LEDs, you'll need to:
+1. Install a Python GPIO library: `pip install RPi.GPIO`
+2. Modify `src/scripts/control_leds.py` to use your specific GPIO pin setup.
+The file contains comments showing where to add your hardware code.